Interacting tachyon with varying mass dark matter

 Starting from the above premises, in this paper, we shall investigate more in-depth the dynamics of tachyon scalar field that is interacting with varying mass dark matter particles where mass of dark matter varies as exponential function of scalar field, or a general form of scalar field in the dynamical systems perspective.
 From the dynamical system analysis, we obtain some physically meaningful solutions representing the early dark matter (specifically dust) dominated solution which describes the decelerated phase of the universe and late-time de Sitter solution also obtained representing the accelerated universe.
 Interestingly, the DE-DM scaling solutions are also obtained satisfying the same order of energy densities solving the coincidence problem.
 Furthermore, we obtained the analytic expression of Hubble parameter for the model under consideration.
 We then study the evolution of different diagnostic parameter pairs for the derived model and compare that with the $\Lambda$CDM model.
 Finally, we study the evolution of the Hubble parameter and the distance modulus, and compare that with the observational Hubble parameter data and Type Ia Supernovae data, respectively.\\

 The paper is organized as follows.
-In the next Sec. \ref{model and autonomous system}, we first discuss about the cosmological model considered here and then discuss about the formation of autonomous system and the relevant parameters.
-Phase space analysis has also been presented in Sec. \ref{phase space autonomous system}.
-In addition, in Sec. \ref{statefinder}, we examine the behavior of diagnostic pair parameters.
-In Sec. \ref{data} we depicts the evolution of different cosmological quantities for our model and compare it with the observational data.
-Finally, our main findings and conclusions are shortly discussed in Sec. \ref{conclusion}.
+In the next section \ref{model and autonomous system}, we first discuss about the cosmological model considered here and then discuss about the formation of autonomous system and the relevant parameters.
+Phase space analysis has also been presented in section \ref{phase space autonomous system}.
+In addition, in section \ref{statefinder}, we examine the behavior of diagnostic pair parameters.
+In section \ref{data} we depicts the evolution of different cosmological quantities for our model and compare it with the observational data.
+Finally, our main findings and conclusions are shortly discussed in section \ref{conclusion}.
 Throughout the paper, we use natural units in which $\kappa^{2}=8\pi G=c=1$.